hyperledger/fabric-samples/balance-transfer/README.md

 ```

-* This lauches the required network on your local machine
+* This launches the required network on your local machine
 * Installs the fabric-client and fabric-ca-client node modules
 * And, starts the node app on PORT 4000